That box of tapes

 They're not just tapes.
 They're first steps, birthday candles, backyard games, and people you miss.

-Upload your digitized home videos — VHS, 8mm, Hi8, MiniDV, or DVD — and let AI split them into short, dated clips ready to text to your mom, share at the family reunion, or drop into Google Photos.
+Upload your digitized home videos — VHS, 8mm, Hi8, MiniDV, or DVD — and we'll split each one into short, dated clips, ready to text to Mom, share at the reunion, or drop into Google Photos.

 Got tapes in a closet?